thomss23/DadJokeApp/README.md

 # DadJokeApp
-Just a stupid app that fetches jokes from icanhazdadjoke API
+Just a silly app that fetches jokes from icanhazdadjoke API